 Do you know what you like to spend your time doing, but don’t see how you can turn that into a job that pays?

 Are you afraid changing careers might affect your lifestyle? i.e. what your friends think of you, or put a strain on your relationships?

 If you’ve answered YES to some of the above questions, then maybe you are in need of some Career Inspiration?
 See below for some places you can find Career Inspiration:

-Career Inspiration: #1.
-Talking to people who know you best
+How to Find the Right Career for Me Tip #1: Talking to people who know you best

 Your closest friends and family will know you better than anyone.
 If you have been doing a job that makes you unhappy, then talk to these people.
 Tell them what it is about the job that makes you unhappy.
 Tell them what jobs you think you might be more interested in.
 Seek out their opinion.

 I’m not a huge fan of working in finance and at various junctures close friends of mine have told me thought I’d be better doing x, y, and z.
 They will know what your strengths are and have ideas on what jobs might suit you best.